NASA makes breathable oxygen from thin air on Mars | CBC News

 "MOXIE isn't just the first instrument to produce oxygen on another world," said Trudy Kortes, director of technology demonstrations within NASA's Space Technology Mission Directorate, in a statement.
 She called it the first technology of its kind to help future missions "live off the land" of another planet.

-The instrument works through electrolysis, which uses extreme heat to separate oxygen atoms from molecules of carbon dioxide, which accounts for about 95 per cent of the atmosphere on Mars.
+The instrument uses extreme heat to separate oxygen atoms from molecules of carbon dioxide, which accounts for about 95 per cent of the atmosphere on Mars.

 The remaining five per cent of Mars's atmosphere, which is only about one per cent as dense Earth's, consists primarily of molecular nitrogen and argon.
 Oxygen exists on Mars in negligible trace amounts.